Aline B. Saarinen: Recognition

 Aline Saarinen was given the International Award for Best Foreign Criticism at the Venice Biennale in 1951.
 She received the Frank Jewett Mather Award for best newspaper art criticism in 1953, and the American Federation of Arts Award for best newspaper criticism in 1956.
 In 1964, she turned down an offer from President Lyndon B. Johnson of the post of ambassador to Finland.
-Aline was awarded an honorary degree by the University of Michigan in 1964 and another by the Russell Sage College in 1967.
+She was awarded an honorary degree by the University of Michigan in 1964 and another by the Russell Sage College in 1967.